JoshArmi/cdd_workshop/README.md

 2. Run `make contract-test` and review to ensure you're at 100% API coverage.
 3. Remove the `@NotNull` decorators in `CreateMEssageRequest.java`.
 4. Run `make contract-test` to show how the test failing now you're not receiving a 400 status code.
+5. Add the decorators back to have the test pass again.

 ### Step 5: Making examples manageable